monicazng/knittingmachine/README.md

 # knittingmachine
-A simple, light and clean UI to write threads – built Python and Streamlit
+A simple, light and clean UI to write threads – built with Python and Streamlit